 2016 Pantone’s Color of the Year… Serenity and Rose Quartz

-Serenity a cool blue that has a bit of violet in it.
+Serenity is a cool blue that has a bit of violet in it.
 I have heard it described as Sky Blue, Country Blue, Periwinkle, and Cornflower.
 I think that is because when seen in shades from dark to light, it really covers most of these hues.
 The biggest defining character of the shade is the purple/violet undertones.

 This hue derives its name from the actual Rose Quartz stone.
 As you can see, there are a variety of shades within this material.